apache/shardingsphere-doc/document/current/content/features/test-engine/sql-case.en.md

 The code for SQL case is in module `sharding-sql-test`.There are two targets for this module:

-  1. Test the wildcard replacement by unit test
+  1. Test the wildcard replacement by unit test.
-  2. Share the SQL resource in `resources` folder
+  2. Share the SQL resource in `resources` folder.

 ```xml
 <sql-cases>